withoutboats/rfcs/text/0000-async_await.md

 ### Trait bounds

-The anonymous return type implements `Future`, with the return type as its `Item`.
+The anonymous return type implements `Future`, with the return type as its `Output`.
 Polling it advances the state of the function, returning `Pending` when it hits an `await` point, and `Ready` with the item when it hits a `return` point.
 Any attempt to poll it after it has already returned `Ready` once will panic.